-Of these, search is not only the most popular but also the easiest to measure return on investment (ROI).
-Organic reach on social has dropped significantly over the past couple of years — it also wasn’t that easy to measure the impact of effort on social platforms.
+Of these, search engines are not only the most popular but also the easiest to measure return on investment (ROI).
+Organic reach on social has dropped significantly over the past several years, forcing many businesses to adapt by advertising on those platforms instead.

 Why is SEO so Effective for Law Firms and Lawyers?

-People have come to trust the results Google gives them whenever they search for something (excluding ads).
-Showing up in the top results on Google whenever someone searches for something related to your business is an immediate win because it builds trust with the potential client from the very beginning.
+People trust Google whenever they search for something, especially the non-paid results.
+Ads tend to receive far fewer clicks than the regular results.
+Ranking high on Google whenever someone searches for something related to your business is an immediate win.
+It builds trust with the searcher from the get-go.

 Unlike paid advertising, the benefits of SEO are compounding and long-lasting.
-With PPC advertising you’re able to get quick results but they’re not sustainable.
+PPC advertising will get you quick results but they’re not sustainable.
 The moment you stop spending money on advertising the tap gets turned off and things begin to dry up.

-The same isn’t true with SEO.
-A single piece of well-written and authoritative content can rank for thousands of keywords and will continue to rank well at a far lower cost than an equivalent advertising campaign would take.
+The opposite is true with SEO.
+A single optimized piece of authoritative content can rank for thousands of keywords.
+Even if you stop spending money on an SEO campaign, it will continue to rank well for a while.
+This results in more revenue at a far lower cost than what an advertising campaign would take.